 What is the application procedure?

 The applicant must have control of the subject property in order to submit a PUD request.
-The application process for a designated Planned Unit Development project mostly involves other city approvals including site plan review, architectural review and possibly a subdivision plat.
-PUDs also require a request for rezoning application which must be submitted concurrently with the application for the Planned Unit Development.
-At a minimum, PUDs require a Planned Unit Development application, a $500.00 application fee, a Petition for Rezoning application and a $200.00 application fee.
+The application process for a Planned Unit Development zoning designation typically involves other city approvals including site plan review, architectural review and possibly a subdivision plat.
+A request for rezoning must be submitted concurrently with the application for the Planned Unit Development.
+Oftentimes, a PUD proposal requires a traffic study, parking study and/or shadow study.